NUSTEM-UK/Pirograph/skutter_control/readme.md

 Install Python packages listed in [requirements.txt](requirements.txt), via `pip3 install ...`, then run the development server with `python3 skutter_control.py`.
 Interface will load on `127.0.0.1:5000` (NB. localhost-only).

+Incidentally, `mosquitto_sub -v -t pirograph/+` will output MQTT broker action on the `pirograph/#` topics.
+We've previously written our own Python for that, which keeps breaking between Python2 & 3.
+Whoops.

 ## Next steps

 In no particular order: